SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

   * *c0*: station-specific correction
   * *r*: Hypocentral (default) or epicentral distance as configured by :confval:`magnitudes.MLc.distMode`.

+  The default values are valid for SW-Germany (:cite:t:`stange-2006`), c6 and H have been added for supporting dependency on depth (:cite:t:`rhoades-2020`).

 * log10(A0)-based non-parametric when :confval:`magnitudes.MLc.calibrationType` = "A0"`: